 - Honorarium – $300

-- Prior to starting your proposal submission, download the proposal form as this document contains all the information required to successfully submit your 2018 FNCE® proposal.
+- Prior to starting your proposal submission, download the 2019 proposal form as this document contains all the information required to successfully submit your 2019 session proposal.

-- Prior to session submission, contact all speakers to verify they agree to potential participation.
-Because the actual date and time of the session cannot be provided in advance, ask for the speaker’s availability the week of the conference.
+- Prior to submitting your session proposal, contact all speakers to verify they agree to potential participation.
+Because the live session date and time cannot be provided in advance, confirm the speaker’s availability the week of the conference.
 Any conflicts must be indicated in the on-line submission.

 - A creative, effective, short description of the objectives and session content.